puppetlabs/puppetdb/documentation/api/query/v3/metrics.markdown

 Querying PuppetDB metrics is accomplished by making an HTTP request to paths under the `/v3/metrics` REST endpoint.

+**Note** In most cases PuppetDB is simply a conduit for mbeans made available by its components.
+PuppetDB makes no guarantee about the stability of mbean names.

 ## Listing available metrics

 ### Request format